admin-shell-io/questions-and-answers/README.md

 (Updated: 2021-02-08)

-**[How shall properties be entered which are defined both in eCl@ss and in CDD?](#id34)** <a id="id34"></a><!-- ID: 34 -->
+**[How shall properties be entered which are defined both in ECLASS and in CDD?](#id34)** <a id="id34"></a><!-- ID: 34 -->

-If definitions for several product application areas are needed (e.g. eCL@ss for factory automation and CDD for process automation), the related properties (e.g. ManufacturerName) shall be entered twice.
-At each of the properties one of the concept descriptions (eCl@ss or CDD) is entered.
+If definitions for several product application areas are needed (e.g. ECLASS for factory automation and CDD for process automation), the related properties (e.g. ManufacturerName) shall be entered twice.
+At each of the properties one of the concept descriptions (ECLASS or CDD) is entered.
 The name of a property shall be either counted up (e.g. ManufactureName1) or extended by a suffix (e.g. ManufacturerNameCDD).

 Alternatively an own concept description may be defined and "isCaseOf" may be used, so that both IRDIs can be entered in the concept description.